Training a German LLM from Scratch 🦜

 While we could have scraped the internet ourselves to gather enough data, this would be a lengthy process, requiring a custom crawler seeded with relevant pages and a substantial runtime.

-To start, we downloaded all the tar archives listed on the website - around 180GB of compressed text.
-After extraction, we were left with 300GB of uncompressed, high-quality German text.
 Since the data was scraped from 2015 to 2020, this will be the knowledge cutoff for our LLM.
 For context, existing German-only models were trained on just 90GB of text.2

 While this dataset is publicly available, which is nice for reproducibility, the fact that it is a collection of scraped data also means that we do not have the licenses.
 For research purposes, it is allowed to train models on such content.3